Craig D. Button: Events of April 2, 1997

-On April 2, 1997, Captain Button took off in his single-seat A-10 attack aircraft on a training mission with two other A-10s from Davis-Monthan Air Force Base.
+On April 2, 1997, Button took off in his single-seat A-10 attack aircraft on a training mission with two other A-10s from Davis-Monthan Air Force Base.
 His jet was armed with 4 Mark 82 bombs, 60 magnesium flares, and 120 metal chaff canisters, and its GAU-8 Avenger gun was loaded with 575 rounds of 30-millimeter ammunition.
-This training mission would have been the first time Captain Button dropped live ordnance.
+This training mission would have been the first time Button dropped live ordnance.

 Near Gila Bend, Arizona, after being refueled in-flight, Button unexpectedly broke formation.
 He flew in a northeasterly direction towards the Four Corners area of Arizona, Colorado, New Mexico and Utah.
 His jet was spotted numerous times by observers on the ground.
 One observer, an off-duty pilot, said the jet appeared to maneuver around bad weather.
 This observation suggested to the USAF that the aircraft was being flown manually and purposefully.
 Button's flight was tracked by radar in Phoenix, Albuquerque, and Denver, but because the transponder in the aircraft was not operating (presumably turned off) it was only tracked, not identified.
 It was only after analyzing radar data later that investigators were able to track Button's flight.

 Button's aircraft zig-zagged near the end of its flight.
 It was last spotted in the air about 100 mi west of Denver.
 The jet impacted terrain about 15 mi SW of Vail, Colorado, on Gold Dust Peak (39°28′44″N 106°35′40″W) in a remote part of Eagle County.
 The USAF concluded the jet probably had two to five minutes of fuel remaining when it crashed.
 The impact occurred at about 13200 ft of elevation, just 100 ft below the summit.
 The debris field was over a quarter-mile-square area (0.16 km2).
 Pieces of the canopy and cockpit went over a ridge.

 Sightings

 Search and recovery

-The search for the crash site was conducted by the USAF, the Colorado Army National Guard and the Civil Air Patrol.
-A Lockheed U-2 reconnaissance aircraft from Beale Air Force Base in California overflew the area and identified five possible sites.
-Twenty days after Button's aircraft disappeared, the crew of a National Guard helicopter spotted metal fragments in the snow on Gold Dust Peak.
+The search for the crash site was conducted by the USAF. the crew of a National Guard helicopter spotted metal fragments in the snow on Gold Dust Peak.
 Steep terrain, bad weather, high winds, deep snow, rock slides and avalanches hampered access to the site.
-Rodents were even found to be chewing through the ropes of recovery personnel.
-It was several more days before the wreckage was confirmed to be Captain Button's missing A-10.
-It took another four months to recover human remains.